Conedy/Conedy/documentation/nodes.rst

 For example, the following commands will issue a time evolution, where the step size starts at 0.1 and is then dynamically adjusted, such that the estimated integration error for each dynamical variable is one per mill of the value of this variable.
 However, the step size will never exceed 10.0 or the time left until the next event.
-After the evolution, the current, adapted step size is printed (and is most likely not 0.1):
+After the evolution, the current, adapted step size is printed (which is most likely not 0.1):

 .. testcode::